JALTCALL 2013 Conference & 6th Annual ER Seminar

 Bio: Dorothy M. Chun is Professor of Applied Linguistics and Education at the University of California, Santa Barbara.
 Her research areas include: L2 phonology and intonation, L2 reading and vocabulary acquisition, computer-assisted language learning (CALL) and telecollaboration for intercultural learning.
 She has conducted studies on cognitive process in learning with multimedia and has authored courseware for language and culture acquisition.
 She edits the journal Language Learning & Technology.

-Pre-Conference Workshops will be held on Friday May 31 from 6:00 to 9:00 p.m.
-Registration for the conference will take place on Saturday and Sunday.
+Pre-Conference Workshops will be held on Friday May 31 from 6:00 to 9:00 p.m. in room 32.
 There is no registration procedure for the Friday Pre-Conference Workshops and the conference fee is inclusive of the Pre-Conference Workshops.
-If you are attending a Pre-Conference Workshop, go directly to the classroom indicated on the program and write your name on the attendance list provided in the room.
+If you are attending a Pre-Conference Workshop, go directly to room 32 and write your name on the attendance list provided in the room.
 Thank you for your cooperation.

 Workshop Title #1 (6:00 – 7:20): Moodle workshop for beginners and intermediate users